COVID-19 RELIEF INITIATIVES

 This is hard for any parent, especially parents in health care services – as missing a day of work may mean less hands providing life-saving care and essential services to members of our community who need it most.

-The Maui Family YMCA’s Emergency Childcare Program is designed for Health Care Professionals and First Responders that continue to work during this COVID-19 pandemic.
+The Maui Family YMCA’s Emergency Childcare Program was designed for Health Care Professionals and First Responders that continued to work during the quarantine closures brought on by the COVID-19 pandemic.

-We are prioritizing those essential employees in our community for care so they don’t have to worry that their children are in a safe place, as they care for a growing number of our loved ones during this difficult time.
+We prioritized those essential employees in our community for care so they didn’t have to worry that their children are in a safe place, as they cared for a growing number of our loved ones during this difficult time.

-Other families in need of care are our next priority and we are using our resources creatively to offer solutions.
+Other families in need of care were our next priority and we were using our resources creatively to offer solutions.

 As a trusted child care provider for decades

-The YMCA is honored to provide this service to help hospital teams and other essential workers provide critical community care without worrying about childcare.
+The YMCA was honored to provide this service to help hospital teams and other essential workers provide critical community care without worrying about childcare.

-Emergency Childcare services will be offered Monday through Friday from 7:30 am – 5:30 pm for children 4 years – 12 years of age.
+Emergency Childcare services were offered Monday through Friday from 7:30 am – 5:30 pm for children 4 years to 12 years of age.

-Children enrolled in our Emergency Childcare Program will receive access to a full curriculum including stem, art, and homework help to continue to provide the tools to grow and develop.
+Children enrolled in our Emergency Childcare Program received access to a full curriculum including stem, art, and homework help to continue to provide the tools to grow and develop.

-In order to maintain a safe environment for both staff and participants, we kindly ask families that have recently traveled to refrain from registering until a minimum of 14 days after their arrival date.
+In order to maintain a safe environment for both staff and participants, we kindly asked families that had recently traveled to refrain from registering until a minimum of 14 days after their arrival date.

-Enhanced security procedures are also in place to monitor anyone coming in and out of facility, daily cleaning and sanitizing of all areas of facility, and no personal toys allowed on-site.
+Enhanced security procedures were also in place to monitor anyone coming in and out of facility, daily cleaning and sanitizing of all areas of facility, and no personal toys were allowed on-site.

-All children and staff will be practicing CDC safety precautions.
-Children will be taught social distancing and hand-washing practices in a fun, instructional manner.
+All children and staff practiced all CDC safety precautions.
+Children were taught social distancing and hand-washing practices in a fun, instructional manner.

-Our staff will be performing temperature screenings upon check-in.
-Should any child become ill during camp, they will be quarantined until they can be picked up.
-Any staff or participant must comply with CDC Guidelines before returning.
+Our staff performed temperature screenings upon check-in.
+Should any child become ill during camp, they were to be quarantined until they could be picked up.
+Any staff or participant must have complied with CDC Guidelines before returning.

 Maui YMCA Emergency Relief Grab&Go Meal Program

-The Maui Family YMCA is proud to announce that we will continue to be an official SFSP site, allowing us to provide free Snacks and Supper to our community.
-During the closures of multiple businesses, including the Department of Education, we will be given the opportunity to impact approximately 100 families.
+The Maui Family YMCA was proud to announce that we were able to continue to be an official SFSP site, allowing us to provide free Snacks and Supper to our community.
+During the closures of multiple businesses, including the Department of Education, we were given the opportunity to impact approximately 100 families.

-When school is out millions of children lose access to complete meals, placing them at risk of going hungry.
-The USDA Food & Nutrition Service’s meal programs work to make sure that doesn’t happen.
+When school was out, millions of children lost access to complete meals, placing them at risk of going hungry.
+The USDA Food & Nutrition Service’s meal programs worked to make sure that didn’t happen.

-With the help of enlisted community-based organizations, the USDA is able to serve meals throughout the community, allowing children and families to get the nourishing food they need.
+With the help of enlisted community-based organizations, the USDA was able to serve meals throughout the community, allowing children and families to get the nourishing food they need.

-The Maui Family YMCA Grab&Go Meal Program will be available Monday through Friday from April 13, 2020 through May 29, 2020.
-Snack and Supper will be available for pick-up in the YMCA parking lot between 5:00PM and 6:00PM.
+The Maui Family YMCA Grab&Go Meal Program was available Monday through Friday from April 13, 2020 through May 29, 2020.
+Snack and Supper were available for pick-up in the YMCA parking lot between 5:00PM and 6:00PM.

-This program is available to all children in our community ages 18 and under, while supplies last.
-If children are not present during pickup, an official document that contains child’s name must be presented – school letter, individual student report card, birth certificate, student ID cards, etc.
+This program was available to all children in our community ages 18 and under, while supplies lasted.
+If children were not present during pickup, an official document that contained the child’s name was required to be presented – school letter, individual student report card, birth certificate, student ID cards, etc.

-**Program has ended.
 Thank you to all those who helped support this program.
-Thanks to you, we helped feed over 5000 children in need!**
+Thanks to people like you, we helped feed over 5000 children in need!